 Cleaning up your OS X Cache requires some 3rd party help - short of reinstalling your OS from scratch.
 When I recently installed 10.4.8 Update, boy did my system come to a screeching halt.
 Everything was running, but window redraws were agonizingly slow and it made every operation requiring a window move or opening very painful.
 While I only first noticed this after doing the update, this sort of 'phenomenon' can occur independently just from normal use too, and repairing the permissions doesn't take care of an excess or corrupted OS cache file issue.

 For owners of Macs with a PowerPC processor, I highly recommend AppleJack - which we've covered in a prior quicktip.
 Once you install this utility, you boot into single-user mode which is perfect for the system maintenance it does.
 What's also nice is that with a single command it will automatically run through the five maintenance options it supports, including the cache clean up and permissions repair in one swoop.
 I recommend this application be installed too just for the OS repair help....
 More often than not, should you have some flukey OS X flake out where it won't boot - AppleJack has proven a real saver there too.

 Unfortunately, Applejack is not an option for the Intel Macs.
 There is apparently some bug that prevents command line execution of the needed tasks where the Intel Mac is booted to Single User mode - and that's something Apple has to fix before AppleJack will come out for Intel Macs.

-And that's that.
-In my opinion this kind maintenance shouldn't be needed to begin with, but - since it is, those applications noted above make it really easy and the benefits are definitely there for doing so.
+And that’s that.
+In my opinion, this kind of maintenance shouldn’t be needed to begin with, but - since it is, those applications noted above make it really easy and the benefits are definitely there for doing so.